ckotzbauer/chekr/README.md

 To generate a report about the resource-consumption from pods you can use this subcommand.
 It queries the given Prometheus server
 (`--prometheus-url` is mandatory) and compares the `Usage` metrics for memory and cpu of the last **30 days** with the the resource-requests and -limits.
 To change the default namespace use global `-n` flag and for the count of days `-d`.
 You can filter by label-pod-selectors with `-l` or by annotation key-value-pairs (splitted by a comma) with `-a`.
 To customize the queried metrics for cpu or memory, use the `--cpu-metric` and `--memory-metric` flags.
 The `--timeout` duration applies to the Prometheus client.
 Stopped Pods are ignored automatically.
+To limit the output to pods whose average percental requests (or limits) differ more than the given threshold you can add the `--requests-threshold` (or `--limits-threshold`) flag with a threshold value.

 [See used prometheus metrics](https://github.com/ckotzbauer/chekr/blob/main/pkg/resources/metrics.go)